-Launched in May 2018, Go Further is an innovative public-private partnership between the PEPFAR, the George W. Bush Institute, the Joint United Nations Programme on HIV/AIDS, and Merck aiming to end AIDS and cervical cancer in Sub-Saharan Africa within a generation.
+Launched in May 2018, Go Further is an innovative public-private partnership between the PEPFAR, the George W. Bush Institute, the Joint United Nations Programme on HIV/AIDS, Merck, and Roche aiming to end AIDS and cervical cancer in Sub-Saharan Africa within a generation.

 Go Further is committed to creating a healthier future for women.
-The partnership aims to reduce new cervical cancer cases by 95 percent among the estimated 7.1 million women who living with HIV who reside in the partnership’s 12 African countries, which have some of the highest rates of HIV prevalence and cervical cancer incidence in the world.
-Women who are HIV-positive are up to five times more likely to develop invasive cervical cancer.
+The partnership aims to reduce new cervical cancer cases by 95 percent among the estimated 11 million women living with HIV who reside in the partnership’s 12 African countries, which have some of the highest rates of HIV prevalence and cervical cancer incidence in the world.
+Women who are HIV-positive are up to six times more likely to develop invasive cervical cancer.

 Go Further invests in partner countries to integrate and scale-up cervical cancer screening and treatment services within existing platforms for HIV treatment and women’s health.
 The success of this program is made possible by the thousands of mothers, sisters, and daughters who bravely confront HIV and cervical cancer diagnoses every day.

-As of March 30, 2020, the Go Further partnership has supported over 1 million cervical cancer screenings for women living with HIV, including 87% for whom it was a first-time screening, and treated over 50,000 women for pre-invasive cancerous lesions.
+As of March 2022, the Go Further partnership has supported over 4.5 million cervical cancer screenings for women living with HIV, including 82% for whom it was a first-time screening, and treated 269,360 women for pre-invasive cancerous lesions.

 To address these risks, Go Further is increasing access to the human papillomavirus vaccine (HPV) to prevent cervical cancer, expanding the availability of vital cervical cancer screening, and providing treatment for women most vulnerable to developing cervical cancer.
 With minimal additional investment, these low-cost interventions can save millions of lives and help secure global gains against HIV/AIDS.